cadehaley/BlenderHPL3export/README.md

 ![](https://i.imgur.com/1PrPPuD.jpg)

 Setup - Requires Blender 2.8 or later, and a Windows Bash shell with
-	core utilities such as 'md5sum')
+	core utilities such as 'md5sum', and optionally 'magick' command to test texture similarity, which is more forgiving for images with very slight differences)
 ------------------------------------------------------------------------------
 - At the top of io_export_hpl3_integration_tests/integrationtest.sh, set your Blender install path